rachmanzz/rachmanzz/README.md

 ## Hi there 👋

-I am a Node.js developer who primarily focuses on backend development but can also handle full-stack projects when necessary.
-With over 3 years of professional experience in the corporate sector and an additional 5 years of freelancing, I specialize in using Typescript to create backend solutions across various domains.
-My core expertise lies in building and maintaining Node.js applications, alongside a deep understanding of the Node.js ecosystem and related technologies.
-While my primary role is backend development, I also have experience in creating and managing REST APIs, developing web services, and integrating them with external systems.
-My reputation is built on strong organizational skills and a disciplined work ethic, always aiming to deliver high-quality solutions on time and within budget.
+I'm a Node.js developer with a focus on backend work, capable of handling full-stack projects as needed.
+With over 3 years in corporate settings and an additional 5 years freelancing, I specialize in using Typescript to craft backend solutions across various fields.
+My strength lies in building and maintaining Node.js applications and understanding the Node.js ecosystem.
+Although my primary role is backend development, I also excel in creating REST APIs, developing web services, and integrating them with external systems.
+I'm committed to delivering quality solutions promptly and within budget, leveraging strong organization and a disciplined work ethic.

 As for my specific roles and responsibilities, here are some of the key details :